 Prime Factorization: Unveiling the Building Blocks of Numbers

 The fundamental theorem of arithmetic states that every integer greater than 1 can be represented uniquely as a product of prime numbers, up to the order of the factors.
 This theorem underscores the importance of prime numbers as the basic building blocks of all other integers.
-It guarantees that no matter how you try to break down a number, you will always arrive at the same set of prime factors.
+In practice, it guarantees that no matter how you try to break down a number, you will always arrive at the same set of prime factors.
 This consistency is invaluable in various mathematical applications, as it allows mathematicians and computer scientists to rely on the uniqueness of prime factorizations for solving complex problems.

 At its core, the method for finding prime factors relies on successively dividing a number by prime numbers until only prime factors remain.
 You start by dividing the number by the smallest prime number, 2, and continue dividing by 2 until it is no longer divisible.
 Then you move to the next prime number, 3, and repeat the process.
 This continues with the next prime numbers (5, 7, 11, and so on) until the quotient is a prime number itself.
 This final prime number, along with all the prime divisors used along the way, constitute the prime factorization of the original number.